 Senior Ride Nashville, a terrific new transportation option for seniors in Davidson County, will celebrate its first anniversary in just a few weeks.
-Under the headline "Back to school with Ms. Pat", a recent rider spotlight featured Vine Street's own Pat Bentrup:

 The Society of St. Andrew is coordinating another gleaning event (remember the fabulous sweet potato drop in Fellowship Hall?
 Same idea.).